AmElmo/trash_detector-wall-e/Readme.md

 ## 2. Data cleaning & preprocessing

 The 2 datasets used did not have the same split of categories.
-We combined them to form 5 unique categories commonly used for recycling purposes:
+We combined them to form 7 unique categories commonly used for recycling purposes:
 1. Paper
 2. Plastic
 3. Glass
 4. Metal
 5. Organic
+6. E-Waste
+7. Non-recyclalble

-Step 1: change annotations of TACO dataset to reduce from 60 categories to 5 categories
+Step 1: change annotations of TACO dataset to reduce from 60 categories to 7 categories

-Step 2: match the 4 categories of the Drinking_Waste_Classification dataset to match our 5 categories
+Step 2: match the 4 categories of the Drinking_Waste_Classification dataset to match our 7 categories

 Step 3: combine all annotations into one file (PASCAL, JSON, ???)